longmalongma/TW-GRPO/README.md

 ## 🔥 Innovation

 ✨**💫 Entropy-Guided Vision-Language Reasoning**
 To the best of our knowledge, we are the **first pioneers to harness the power of intra-group information entropy within GRPO for elevating video reasoning capabilities in MLLMs**.
-By **elegantly quantifying token significance through sophisticated entropy-based divergence metrics**, our approach establishes a mathematically principled optimization framework that **dynamically spotlights semantically crucial tokens during policy refinement**.
+By **elegantly quantifying token significance through sophisticated entropy-based divergence metrics**, our approach establishes a noval optimization framework that **dynamically spotlights semantically crucial tokens during policy refinement**.
 This breakthrough innovation illuminates promising pathways toward more efficient, focused, and interpretable reasoning paradigms in multimodal reinforcement learning systems.

 ## ✨ Highlights